 - Superior attention to detail and organizational skills; excellent interpersonal skills, including the ability to communicate effectively orally and in writing;

-- Experience and a high degree of proficiency with Microsoft Office suite; familiarity with fundraising and communications databases is a plus (CLF uses Raiser’s Edge and Luminate Online);
+- Experience and a high degree of proficiency with Microsoft Office suite; familiarity with fundraising and communications databases is a plus but not required;

 - Ability to take initiative, solve problems, assess priorities and manage a variety of activities in a fast-paced environment;

-- An understanding of environmental issues and a background in environmental studies or advocacy are a plus;
+- Enthusiasm for environmental issues or a background in environmental studies or advocacy are a plus.

-CLF offers a competitive compensation, an extensive benefits plan, and a rich, multicultural work environment.
+CLF offers a competitive salary, an extensive benefits plan, and an open, inclusive, and accepting work environment where differences are highly respected.

 Conservation Law Foundation (CLF) protects New England’s environment for the benefit of all people.
 A non-profit, member-supported organization, CLF uses the law, science and the market to solve the region’s most challenging environmental problems from climate change to ocean conservation to transportation.
 Every day, CLF advocates stand up for New Englanders—in state houses, court houses and board rooms, regulatory hearings and community gatherings—to forge innovative paths to environmental progress and economic prosperity for all in our region.
 To that end, CLF works with communities of color, and those that are economically or otherwise disadvantaged, which often suffer disproportionately the impacts of environmental degradation.

-If this exciting opportunity appeals to you, please send your resume titled “your last name-first initial-resume” (e.g., “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g., “SMITH J COVER”) to firstname.lastname@example.org.
+If this exciting opportunity appeals to you, please send your resume titled “your last name-first initial-resume” (e.g. “SMITH J RESUME”) and a thoughtful cover letter titled “your last name-first initial-cover” (e.g. “SMITH J COVER”) to email@example.com.
 Please make “Development Assistant” the subject of your e-mail.
-The position will remain open until filled.
 No phone calls please.
+Resumes will be reviewed on a rolling basis.

 CLF embraces diversity and equal opportunity in a serious way.
-All qualified applicants will receive consideration for employment without regard to race, color, religion, gender, gender identity or expression, sexual orientation, national origin, genetics, disability, age, or veteran status.
 We are dedicated to forming a team that represents a variety of backgrounds, perspectives, and skills.
 The more inclusive we are, the better our work will be.
+People of color are strongly encouraged to apply.